How FICO Credit Scores Are Calculated

-• Your Credit History - Have you had credit for years, or for a short time?
+• Credit History - Have you had credit for many years, or for a short time?

 • Credit Inquiries - How many times have you had your credit checked for a loan?

-How do I find out my FICO score?
+How do I find out my credit score?

-Now that you have all the facts, you will be a more informed consumer and you'll be better positioned to obtain the right mortgage for you.
+Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.

-Curious about credit scores?
+Want to know more about your FICO score?
 Call us at 3038627760.

 Tenby J. Dahman The Dahman Team